 The total estimated cost of these projects is \$1.245 billion.
 Additional discussions with the City will need to take place regarding phasing and financing.
 HHFDC can allocate funds so that the State can proceed with the infrastructure projects.
-During FY24, HCDA will be working on electrical improvements identified in the Iwilei Infrastructure Master Plan.
-The area is also the Oʻahu pilot area for OPSD's TOD Infrastructure Financing and Delivery Strategy.
+During FY24, HCDA will be working on the Iwilei-Kapālama TOD infrastructure design and construction.
+The area is also the O'ahu pilot area for OPSD's TOD Infrastructure Financing and Delivery Strategy.

-Slides for the presentation are included in a PDF posted at: https://files.hawaii.gov/dbedt/op/lud/20230421%20TOD%20Mtg/05-
+Slides for the presentation are included in a PDF posted at:

-InfrastructureImprovementMasterPlanIwileiSummaryFINAL.pdf
+https://files.hawaii.gov/dbedt/op/lud/20230421%20TOD%20Mtg/05-InfrastructureImprovementMasterPlanIwileiSummaryFINAL.pdf

-■ DLNR East Kapolei Conceptual Urban Design Plan
+DLNR East Kapolei Conceptual Urban Design Plan